lkodinsson/MARS/Basic/Talents.md

 ## Magical Luck

 **Cost:** Variable
-**Requirements:** Max Dexterity 11+, Max Intelligence 11+, Trained in Sleight
+**Requirements:** Max Dexterity 11+ or Max Intelligence 11+, Trained in Sleight

-You may spend 3 mana to gain an advantage on your next roll (including dice that your character rolls).
+You may spend 2 mana to gain an advantage on your next roll (including dice that your character rolls).
 This ability can be used a number of times based on its advancement, but only once per roll.

 ##### Table: Magical Luck Steps & Cost
 | Step Cost | Total Cost | Number of Uses |